kartonfarkas/api_docs/source/suite/emails/email_create.rst

      - string
      - Category ID that the email is assigned to.
      - Category (see :doc:`email_categories`)
-   * - filter
-     - int
-     - Segment ID for the email
-     - Email campaign of type *Segment* is created.
-   * - contactlist
-     - int
-     - Contact list ID for the email
-     - Email campaign of type *Contact list* is created.
    * - html_source
      - string
      - HTML body of the email